Druckansicht der Internetadresse:

 The modules

-MAIAS students who choose the eco-track are required to select courses with an ecocritical or environmental humanities focus in the following five modules:
+MAIAS students who choose the eco-track are required to select classes with an ecocritical or environmental humanities focus in the following five modules:

 Module area A: A 2 eco; A 4 eco